newtfire/command-line-workshop/README.md

      *  What's faster: click 'n drag in the GUI or command line?

 * **Your Turn**:
     * Can you make a directory and/or file, and move the file to a new location?
+    * **Hit the "up arrow" on your keyboard** and review all the commands you've entered in your shell for this session!

 #### More commands to explore/study Directories and Files